psp2108/Pull_Pump/README.md

 # Automatic Water Pull Pump
-## Version 3.3
+## Version 3.4 Temp

-- Force start time bug solved
+- Main tank pin changed from A2 to A4 (Temporarily)
-- Force start enabled on output pin too (REMOVE THIS FUNCTIONALITY LATER AFTER IMPLEMENTING SOLENOID)
+- Pumpforce on pin changed from A1 to A2
-- forceDrainLimit decresed to 2mins
+- Pump dry run changed to 3 mins